Skip to main content

 Mapping SSO groups updates project collaborators and may affect currently signed-in users.

-5) Activate SSO
+6) Activate SSO

-When configuration is complete, go to Account > Security > SSO and click Activate SSO.
+Once you've completed the SSO connection setup, directory synchronization, and role mappings, navigate to Account > Security > SSO and click Activate SSO.

 After activation, users with your configured email domain will be required to sign in using SSO.